AarshD16/Proplens-AI-task/README.md

 # Proplens - Real Estate Analysis

-Proplens is a Python-based GUI application that helps users analyze and compare real estate projects in a specific location.
+It is a Python-based GUI application that helps users analyze and compare real estate projects in a specific location.
 The application fetches details about nearby real estate projects, scrapes additional information from the web, and uses a language model to generate a detailed comparison of selected projects.

 ## Features